lsst-ts/ts_observatory_control/doc/user-guide/tcs-user-guide-generic.rst

 .. warning::

 	This section refers specifically to relative and non-relative offsets.
-  By default these offsets are non-persistent, meaning, they will be overwritten by a slew operation.
+  By default these offsets are not absorbed by the system and will be overwritten by a slew operation.
-  For more information about persistent offsets see :ref:`user-guide-generic-telescope-control-operations-persistent-vs-non-persistent-offsets`.
+  For more information about absorbing offsets see :ref:`user-guide-generic-telescope-control-operations-persistent-vs-non-persistent-offsets`.

   Keep in mind that these two features (relative and persistent) are orthogonal and their behavior can be combined.